Astrothelium octoseptatum

 Astrothelium octoseptatum is a species of corticolous (bark-dwelling) lichen in the family Trypetheliaceae.
 Found in Brazil, it was formally described as a new species in 2016 by André Aptroot and Marcela Cáceres.
 The type specimen was collected by the authors in the Parque Natural Municipal de Porto Velho (Porto Velho, Rondônia), in a low-altitude rainforest.
 The lichen has a smooth and somewhat shiny, pale greenish-grey thallus that lacks a prothallus and covers areas of up to 7 cm in diameter.
-The ascomata are pear-shaped (pyriform) and typically occur in groups of two to five, usually immersed in the bark tissue.
+The ascomata are pear-shaped and typically occur in groups of two to five, usually immersed in the bark tissue.
 The lichen contains lichexanthone, a substance that causes the surface of the pseudostroma to glow yellow when lit with a high-wavelength UV light.
 The species epithet octoseptatum refers to the ascospores, which usually have eight septa that divide the spore into distinct compartments.